josd/josd.github.io/arc/README.md

 a question-first view of computation.
 Start with Data, add Logic, and pose a precise Question; the result is a self-contained program that does three things every time it runs: it produces an answer, it explains why that answer follows, and it checks itself.
-The method behind ARC is deliberately simple to remember—[P3](https://josd.github.io/arc/p3/): Prompt → Program → Proof.
+The method behind ARC is deliberately simple to remember—[P3](https://josd.github.io/arc/p3/)—short for Prompt → Program → Proof.
 In practice, the “proof” is not a theorem in a textbook sense but an obligation the program carries with it: Proof = Reason Why + Check.
 The aim is to make every run auditable, reproducible, and friendly to continuous integration.